 Freshly hatched adults from the lower leaves of plants fly up to the younger leaves of the plant to lay their eggs.

 Whitefly can over-winter in a greenhouse on crops or weeds and the scales can withstand the odd frost.

 Biological Control of Whitefly

-Whitefly can be controlled biologically in greenhouses or conservatories by using their natural enemies Encarsia formosa or Delphastus or a combination of both.
+During the warmer months whitefly can be controlled biologically in greenhouses or conservatories by using their natural enemies such as Encarsia formosa or other specialist whitefly parasites and predators.